This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- In a shaker filled with ice, combine the rhubarb simple syrup, tequila, orange liqueur, and lime juice.
-Shake vigorously for 30 seconds.2 oz rhubarb simple syrup (ingredients above), 2 oz tequila blanco, ½ oz orange liqueur (such as Cointreau), ¾ oz fresh lime juice
+- For each margarita: In a shaker filled with ice, combine the rhubarb simple syrup, tequila, orange liqueur, and lime juice.
+Shake vigorously for 30 seconds.
+If you'd like a salted rim, rub the edge of a glass with an orange wedge (or a bit of water), then dip it into a mixture of flaky salt, sugar, and orange zest.
+Strain the shaken liquid into a glass of ice and serve.2 oz rhubarb simple syrup (ingredients above), 2 oz tequila blanco, ½ oz orange liqueur (such as Cointreau), ¾ oz fresh lime juice, ice, 1 tbsp flaky salt, orange zest from 1 orange, 1 tbsp granulated sugar

 Hi!
 Love rhubarb and would love to know where you got your cocktail shaker from?
 You didn’t spill a drop!!